Before we get started, a message from our sponsor:

 About my ratings...I rate according to my entertainment "fix" I got from that particular anime/manga.
 Also, I rate it according to it's gender.
 I never compare an ecchi/harem series to a thriller/horror one.
 That's like comparing apples to peaches.
 Sure, they're both fruits, but they're extremely different. > . <

 SO, you may see alot of high ratings.
 That only means I enjoyed that anime and gave it a high rating accordingly.
-Like I said, I do not drop series, no matter how bad they are, my motto being: "Watch everything, watch anything."
+Like I said, I do not drop series (the one exception being One Piece), no matter how bad they are, my motto being: "Watch everything, watch anything."

 With that being said, I'll now explain how my star system works: